The Fat Girl’s Guide to Knowing Jesus

 I remember a time, several years ago, I had slept all day… about 19 hours.

 We had this mysterious virus at our house.
-As far as viruses go, it’s a malady of odd symptoms.
+As far as viruses go, it’s a malady of harsh symptoms.
 Body aches, chills, fever, headache, nausea, and unconsciousness.
 Yeah, that was the good part, well until my husband got home to monitor, our two and four-year-old sons, the vandals.
 In my comatose state, I could hear the little boys laughing, and I could smell peanut butter, but I couldn’t do anything about it.

-I know it wasn’t a hallucination because my briefcase still has traces and there is a note on the fridge that says BUY PEANUT BUTTER.
+I knew it wasn’t a hallucination because my briefcase still had traces and there is a note on the fridge that says BUY PEANUT BUTTER.
 I asked my husband about it, and he just held up his hand and said, “I don’t want to talk about it.”

 But as I stretched and twisted the kinks out of my overrested body I spied my “new” list for this week.
 This list was started on Monday.
 They all start on Monday for me.